dorlneylon/simplecode/docs.md

 Description: table for saving data users insert.
 Being used to get and insert data.

 Columns: id(inserts automatically), cyrtitle, cyrauthor, token, text, date(inserts automatically).

+# Decorators.

+## posts_limiter's docs:

+Description: this decorator was created to check if there's more posts at once than needed.
+If so, it'll clean the query.
+You can change max-posts-available number in config.cfg.